dmbaturin/iproute2-cheatsheet/site/index.md

 Bridge interfaces are virtual Ethernet switches.
 You can use them to turn a Linux box into a slow L2 switch, or to enable communication between virtual machines on a hypervisor host.
-Note that turning a Linux box into a physical switch isn't a completely absurd idea, since unlike dumb hardware switches it can work as a transparent firewall.
+Note that turning a Linux box into a physical switch isn't a completely absurd idea, since unlike dumb hardware switches, it can work as a transparent firewall.

-You can assign an IP address to a bridge and it will be visible from all bridge ports.
+You can assign an IP address to a bridge and, it will be visible from all bridge ports.

 If bridge creation fails, check if the `bridge` module is loaded.